point-o/point-o/README.md

 - I'm interested in ML, algorithms and software development.
 - (C++, JS, Python, Clojure)
 - I also like to go outside and enjoy life, so I won't be visiting this account much.
-- I suggest you do the same :-)
+- I suggest you do the same.
+Take a break every once in a while. :)